 The current era is characterized by a number of overarching global and regional trends, which have significantly shaped societies and countries and have directly influenced the scope of antisemitism.
 In recent years Europe has experienced a multifaceted crisis (economic, political, ideological, and social), which intensified during the past year due to the COVID-19 pandemic.
 The European continent has also become extremely polarized between supporters of the European Union (globalists) and its opponents (euro-skeptics, including rising nationalistic forces), strengthened by populism, the rise of political extremism, and the relative weakening of the political center.
 Dividing Europe are issues such as immigration policy, the treatment of refugees, and the status of minorities.
-This public and political media, is characterized by not only polarization, but also by radicalization, hatred, and the rapid and unchecked dissemination of lies, fake news, rumors, and conspiracy theories.
+This public and political discourse, which takes place on social media as well as in the traditional media, is characterized by not only polarization, but also by radicalization, hatred, and the rapid and unchecked dissemination of lies, fake news, rumors, and conspiracy theories.